detroit-labs/dl-coaching-unix-fundamentals/session10/final_project.md

     asking whether they would like the file created for them.
 If they answer negatively, exit with a status code of 1.
 If they answer positively, attempt to create the file, and if the file could not be created, exit with a status code of 1.
+If your program is running via command-line arguments or called with options (that is, not interactively) and the catalog file does not exist, exit with a status code of 1.
 14. Your program should allow adding records without the use of an interactive shell to facilitate interaction with continuous integration or other automation.
 If your program is called from